cdavieira/dotfiles/setup/fresh-install/README.md

 to name the packages associated with them

-## Why not using only distro-agnostic methods of installing software?
+## Why not use distro-agnostic methods to install software?
 I don't really use flatpak/appimages for all programs installed in my system for many different reasons.
 Honestly, one day i might lay out all the reasons for that, but to keep it simple: